 The grade change on the site creates limited opportunities for the location of the proposed additions.
 There are also challenges with needed emergency egress from the classroom addition to the fields.
-Additionally, a large existing use setback along Old Waterloo Road limits expansion opportunities to the west.
+Additionally, a large existing right of way setback along Old Waterloo Road limits expansion opportunities to the west.
+The proposed administration currently projects over the existing building restriction line.
+A variance was granted by the county in January 2014 for the corner of the addition that violated the building restriction line.